dlr-pa/climaccf/README.md

 merged: true
       # Options: true, false

-# If true, climate hotspots (regions that are very senitive to aviation emissisions) are calculated (for more details see Dietmueller et al. 2022)
+# If true, climate hotspots (regions that are very sensitive to aviation emissions) are calculated (for more details see Dietmueller et al. 2022)
 Chotspots: false
       # Options: true, false